Planning an Amazing Baby Clothes Quilt: Step-by-Step

 Our complex baby clothes quilts also use a block from each item, but these blocks may include zippers, buttons, bows, collars and other adornments.
 We also include items that will need to be stitched onto or appliquéd onto another block of fabric.
 These items include entire outfits, dresses, socks, soft shoes, bibs, hats and bloomers.

 The result is an interactive quilt with a 3D feel to it.
 Buttons can be unbuttoned, zippers zip and unzip.
-Bibs may flip up.
 Stuffed animals feet and arms are free to move.
-Quite simply, these quilts are wonderful.
+These quilts are wonderful.

 A complex baby clothes quilt takes much, much more work than a simple one.
 The variety of fabrics mixed with the 3D items makes sewing and quilting these quilts very difficult.
 Thus, they are priced at a higher rate than a simple baby clothes quilt.
 Information about baby clothes quilt pricing.

 We can use just about anything that is soft and washable.
-Here are some items you might not think of using.
+Here are some items you might not had considered including in your quilt.

 Baby Shoes